 The forehand block is among the best defensive shots in the game and gives players more control.
-This type of shot allows you to control quick shots from your opponent and it is especially useful when receiving a heavy topspin serve.
+This type of shot allows you to control quick shots from your opponent, and it is beneficial when receiving a heavy topspin serve.
 The forehand block is a fast response when you don’t have enough time to send a return stroke.
 It is used in training drills and is one shot you should practice.

 The loop is similar to a drive in table tennis.
-When making this stroke, the racket is parallel to the direction of the strike which will cause it to touch the ball slightly giving a good amount of topspin.
-Normally, when a player makes a good loop, it produces a high arc making the ball jump forward when it bounces on the opponent’s side of the table.
+When making this stroke, the racket is parallel to the direction of the strike, which will cause it to touch the ball slightly, giving a good amount of topspin.
+Usually, when a player makes a good loop, it produces a high arc making the ball jump forward when it bounces on the opponent’s side of the table.
 Playing a loop will require a lot of topspins.

 There are many variations of loops in table tennis.
-The major ones are the spin loop, speed loop, hook loop and counter loop.
+The major ones are the spin loop, speed loop, hook loop, and counter loop.
 These variations are based on the trajectories and improve the effectiveness of the shot.
-Loops are one of the most powerful strokes in table tennis.
-It produces a heavy topspin in most cases which will require a player to make use of their wrist while brushing the ball in an upward and downward motion.
+Loops are one of the most potent strokes in table tennis.
+It produces a heavy topspin in most cases, requiring a player to use their wrist while brushing the ball in an upward and downward motion.

 There are two types of loops in this game, the forehand loop and the backhand loop.
 These two strokes force the ball to go low and skid off the table at a very high speed.
-When executing a loop, your movement will involve brushing the ball with a high racket speed unlike when making a drive.
+When executing a loop, your movement will involve brushing the ball with a high racket speed, unlike when driving.

-When a player hits a ball that has not have bounced beyond the edge of the table and there is little room to make a backswing.
-At this point, there is still a chance to attack the ball and the shot made is referred to as a flick.
+When a player hits a ball that has not bounced beyond the edge of the table, there is little room to make a backswing.
+There is still a chance to attack the ball, and the shot made is referred to as a flick.
 A flick is not a single stroke and is sometimes compared to a drive or loop because of its similar characteristics.
 The only thing that separates it from these other strokes is if the backswing is compressed to a short wrist flick.

 There are two types of flicks: